zucchi/ZucchiAdmin/README.md

-Dynamic layout management for Zucchi Modules
+Simple interface for administration of Zucchi modules

+@todo: complete